Last Updated on 28/09/2023

 Once there was a Roman theater Zairo, then there were large gatherings of citizens, fairs and competitions.
 But the abbey of St. Giustina (S), who owned the territory, did not have the means to drain it, so by the 18th century there was a swamp.
 In the 18th century the territory passed into city ownership, the final drainage was carried out, a canal was created and a pipe system was laid.

-Near the square of the Basilica of Santa Giustina.
+Near the square is the Basilica of Santa Giustina.
 It was erected on the site where the martyr of the reign of Maximilian and later other Christians were buried.
 The church that we see now was built in the first half of the 16th century, but the facade was never completed.

 Do you have any more questions?
 Use comments ⇓ or private communication form ⇨